 Your dog has teeth just like you, so it makes sense that he needs proper dental care.
 Invest in a dog brush and toothbrush his teeth often.
 Simply allowing the vet to do it at his regular checkups is not enough.
 You can also purchase treats that are specifically meant to help with your pet’s teeth.

-If you are interested in providing your dog with the healthiest of diets and making positive contributions to the earth’s environment, make his food from scratch.
-You can buy locally grown organic ingredients and provide him all the proteins, fats and carbs he needs with no preservatives while reducing the waste from packaging as well.
+Make his food from scratch if you are interested in providing your dog with the healthiest of diets and making positive contributions to the earth’s environment.
+You can buy locally grown organic ingredients and provide him all the fats, proteins and carbs he needs with no preservatives while reducing the waste from packaging as well.

 Consider puppy training classes for your young pet.
 Puppies are eager to learn, and a class is a wonderful atmosphere to let them do so in.
 Classes are also often cheaper than individual lessons.
 This will teach your pup essential behavioral skills and allow the two of you bonding time too.